-Public Works inspects and issues certificates of inspection for over 3,100 facilities within the unincorporated areas to implement Best Management Practices to protect stormwater and our waterways.
+Public Works inspects specific industrial/commercial businesses and issues certificates of inspection for over 3,100 facilities within the unincorporated areas.
+To minimize stormwater pollution and improve water quality of our waterways, Best Management Practices need to be implemented.

 Sewer Maintenance Infrastructure